ShareRing Price Up 19.7% Over Last Week (SHR)

-ShareRing (CURRENCY:SHR) traded 0.9% lower against the US dollar during the one day period ending at 21:00 PM ET on July 19th.
-One ShareRing coin can currently be purchased for $0.0241 or 0.00000146 BTC on popular exchanges.
-ShareRing has a market capitalization of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.
-In the last week, ShareRing has traded up 19.7% against the US dollar.
+ShareRing (CURRENCY:SHR) traded 0.9% lower against the dollar during the 24-hour period ending at 15:00 PM ET on July 26th.
+ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.
+Over the last seven days, ShareRing has traded 19.7% higher against the dollar.
+One ShareRing coin can now be purchased for $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.